jack17529/FlaskWeatherApp/README.md

 1. Make a deployment.yaml file
 2. The file has 2 parts the deployment part and the service part.
 3. Deploy using `kubectl apply -f deployment.yaml`
-4. Check `curl http://localhost:31000` and the connection won't be refused.
+4. Check port`31000` and the weather app would be running.